When I arrived in San Francisco…

 Jack Pantaleo, a volunteer who played the Harp.
 He taught me new ways of thinking.

-Catherine Maier, a women´s specialist at San Francisco AIDS Foundation.
+Catherine Maier, at San Francisco AIDS Foundation.
 I met several women together with Catherine, also Meredith Miller.

 Through Meredith I got to know two men, Jon Cole, that she spoke together with at a conference, and eventually her roommate, Michael Crisp.